JoeIaquinto/drops-phoenix/README.md

 ## Getting Started

-- [ ] Create barebones web-app
+- [x] Create barebones web-app
+  - Using Phoenix-hipster-stack
 - [ ] Create editable fields for the Drop ( 5 W’s)
+  - 11/27: Modify schema to allow creation of Event names, locations, times, descriptions
+  - Display schema information in updated cards
+  - Create map of local Drop locations with pins displaying info
+  - Sort events by closest upcoming times within x mile radius
+  -

 **Who?**

 - [ ] Enable Drop invitations
+  - Hotlink individual drops in server with sharable links/ buttons
 - [ ] Allow admins to set visibility on Drop
-- [ ] Degree of separation set by the creator limits the size of the Drop
+  - Private to link only

 **What?**

 - [ ] Allow Admins to set an activity for the drop
+  - Name and description fields
 - [ ] Populate field with searchable suggestions for Drop activities
 - [ ] Enable straw poll suggestions from users
 - [ ] Enable straw poll voting